 UC transferable (UC): Courses identified with the UC code are transferable to UC campuses.
-A course must be on the transfer course agreement (TCA) at the time it taken to be transferable to UC.
-Lists of UC transferable courses are available at www. assist.org.
+A course must be on the transfer course agreement (TCA) at the time the class is taken to be transferable to UC.
+The list of UC transferable courses is available at www.assist.org.